 The diagram below shows the possible confounding effect if the study design had not been randomized.
+Arrows in the diagram represent causal effects where the arrow starts at a cause and ends at an effect.
 We want to know whether differences in the explanatory variable cause differences in the response (dotted arrow).
 However, in this case, a confounding variable (ulcerative colitis gene) is associated with both the explanatory and response variables, making it impossible to separate the effects of explanatory and confounding variables on the response.

-- 12. How does random assignment remove the effect of potential confounding variables?
-Does it eliminate the association between the potential confounding variable and the explanatory variable?
-Between the potential confounding variable and the response variable?
-Both?
-Similarly, what arrows in the diagram above will be eliminated through random assignment, A, B, or both? - 13.
+- 12. Explain how random assignment removes the effect of potential confounding variables on the explanatory variable.
+Describe what happens to the association between the potential confounding variable and the response variable?
+Similarly, what arrows in the diagram above will be eliminated through random assignment, A, B, ?, or combination of these? - 13.
 Suppose this study finds a statistically significant difference between the two treatment groups.
 What conclusion would you draw?
 Can you conclude there is a cause-and-effect relationship?
-For what population?
-What additional information would you need to know?
+For what population does this conclusion apply?
+What additional information would you need to know to answer these questions?

 It was mentioned earlier that one group of subjects took a placebo (an inert pill) instead of the medicine.
 A "placebo effect" has been found in numerous studies.
-This is when subjects are told something good is going to happen, they often have a positive response even if nothing is actually done to them.
-For this reason, subjects are often kept "blind" as to which treatment group they are placed in, for example by giving one group the actual treatment and the other group a "fake" treatment, called a placebo.
-Placebo treatments have even been used in studies about knee surgery!
+This is when subjects are told something good is going to happen, they often have a positive response even if nothing is done to them.
+For this reason, subjects are often kept "blind" as to which treatment group they are placed in.
+Placebo treatments have even been used in studies about knee surgery where a patient is placed under anesthesia and an incision is made along the knee, but the surgeon does not work on the knee joint!

-14. Explain why it is also important that the person responsible for determining whether or not the patient is in remission should be "blind" to which treatment the patient received.
+14. Speculate as to why it is also important that the person responsible for evaluating the progress of the patient should be "blind" to which treatment the patient received.